-At least 5 people hospitalized after shooting at festival
+Shooting at California garlic festival kills 3, injures 12

 GILROY, Calif.
-(AP) — At least five people were hospitalized Sunday after a shooting at an annual food festival in Northern California, a hospital spokeswoman said.
+(AP) — Three people were killed and 12 others injured Sunday after a shooting that sent panicked people running at an annual food festival in Northern California, according to a city official.

+The shooting occurred during the three-day celebration featuring food, cooking competitions and music that attracts more than 100,000 people.
+Sunday was the final day of this year’s event.
+Gilroy Councilman Dion Bracco told The Associated Press the number of dead and injured is a preliminary figure.

+Witnesses reported confusion and panic as shots rang out at the Gilroy Garlic Festival in the city of 50,000 located about 80 miles (176 kilometers) southeast of San Francisco.

+Van Breen and other members of the band dove under the stage.
+Van Breen says he heard someone shout: “Why are you doing this? “and the reply: “because I’m really angry. “

+His bandmate Vlad Malinovsky from Walnut Creek, California, said he heard a lot of shots and then it stopped.
+Later, law enforcement came by and told the band members and others hiding with them to come out with their hands up.

-Santa Clara Valley Medical Center has received two victims from the shooting at the Gilroy Garlic Festival and expects three more, spokeswoman Joy Alexiou said.
-She had no information on their conditions.
+Stanford Medical Center has two patients being treated from the shooting at the Gilroy Garlic Festival, spokeswoman Julie Greicius said.
+She had no details on their injuries or conditions.
+Santa Clara Valley Medical Center received five victims, spokeswoman Joy Alexiou said.
+She also had no information on their conditions.

-Witnesses to the shooting about 5:30 p.m. described the confusion and panic at the scene, the Mercury News reported.

-Evenny Reyes of Gilroy, 13, told the newspaper that spent the day at the festival with her friends and relatives.
+Evenny Reyes of Gilroy, 13, told the newspaper that she spent the day at the festival with her friends and relatives.

 “We were just leaving and we saw a guy with a bandana wrapped around his leg because he got shot.
 And there were people on the ground, crying,” Reyes said.
 “There was a little kid hurt on the ground.
 People were throwing tables and cutting fences to get out.”